7 Things you should know about HIPAA rules

 • Healthcare Providers such as dentists, doctors, psychologists, nursing homes, pharmacies, and all other healthcare practitioners which digitally maintain and exchange medical information.

-• Healthcare Clearing Houses which act as intermediaries between healthcare providers and insurance payers and process healthcare information such as billing and claims etc.
+• Healthcare Clearing Houses which act as intermediaries between healthcare providers and insurance payers and process healthcare information such as billing and claims, etc.

-• Health Plans which include government health programs, health insurance companies and company health plans.
+• Health Plans which include government health programs, health insurance companies, and company health plans.

 HIPAA Compliance is a Must

 As a healthcare provider or a small business that deals with personal health information, you may think you are not strictly subject to HIPAA compliance.
-In reality, complying to HIPAA is not a choice but a necessity for all HIPAA-covered entities.
+In reality, complying with HIPAA is not a choice but a necessity for all HIPAA-covered entities.
 And under the latest HIPAA regulations, even business associates are equally liable to comply with HIPAA rules.

 HIPAA Compliance is an Iterative Process

-HIPAA compliance is not achieved overnight, it is an iterative risk assessment and management process, and your organization might take several iterations to reach full compliance.
+HIPAA compliance is not achieved overnight; it is an iterative risk assessment and management process, and your organization might take several iterations to reach full compliance.

-Your Employees need HIPAA Training.
+Your Employees Need HIPAA Training.

 Compliance is Not as Expensive as you Might Think.

 Organizations might slack off on complying with HIPAA due to budget constraints that don’t allow for in-depth risk assessments, employee training, and better security measures.
-But the overall cost of all these measures is not as exorbitant as the millions of dollars your organization can lose for noncompliance.
+However, the overall cost of all these measures is not as exorbitant as the millions of dollars your organization can lose for noncompliance.

 It requires Documented Policies and Procedures.

-HIPAA mandates for companies to create documented policies and procedures that employees can be trained on for organization-wide enforcement.
+HIPAA mandates companies to create documented policies and procedures that employees can be trained on for organization-wide enforcement.

 Create a Security Incident Response Plan (SIRP)